ELuculent/FlatTemplate/README.md

 [Demo Link](https://tonybo.me/demo/flat/)

 ## Features:
-- Modern style
+- Modern and clean style
 - Easy to use, and customize/edit
+- Usable for any server/community/network/website
 - Uses vanilla Bootstrap 3
 - All HTML/CSS is labelled for easy understanding
 - Simple empty "template" page for easy creation of new pages
+- Navbar/Footer/Header in one PHP file for quick and easy cross-page editing

 ## Current Pages:
-- Homepage (index.html)
+- Homepage (index.php)
+- Vote (vote.php)
+- Staff (staff.php)
+- Template (template.php)
-- Coming soon page (coming-soon.html)
+- Coming soon (coming-soon.php)
-- Template (template.html)

-## Plans:
+# Plans:
-- Add many more pages like vote, staff, etc
 - Add social integration
-- Redo the footer
-- Make HTML/CSS more easy to edit
+- Add a config.php file to make editing more easier

 ## Download:
 - Download it from SpigotMC or MCSafe